-Egnyte Secure & Govern now provides two different types of Content Safeguard Policies.
+Egnyte Secure and Govern now provides two different types of Content Safeguard Policies.
 These are Restriction Policies and Exception Policies.

-Content Safeguards can protect data by restricting approved link types to files containing sensitive content.
-If Content Safeguards have been enabled for your source, link sharing to some of your files may be restricted to a minimum link security level based on policies created by your Administrator.
+Content Safeguards can protect data by restricting approved link types to files containing Sensitive Content.
+If Content Safeguards have been enabled for the source, link sharing to some files may be restricted to a minimum link security level based on policies created by Administrator.

 These policies are configured using only location (folders)

-• Newly added files/subfolders - This is a real-time process for folder-only policies.
-Secure & Govern will automatically stamp the new files and subfolders that match any existing Content Safeguard policy.
+- Newly added files/subfolders - This is a real-time process for folder-only policies.
+Secure and Govern will automatically stamp the new files and subfolders that match any existing Content Safeguard policy.

 Combined Restriction Policies